This is going to be about Chiron but, I wonder, as I begin: do I have enough whiskey for this?

 Interestingly- this is going to be also where you find your deepest gifts, the way you can heal others- because of your own pain.
 You might look at the placement and recognize the extremes you go to as a result of it.
 If you feel like shit about yourself, if you feel like you can’t do it, and here’s the benefit: as you dig that deep, as you face that wound, as you learn to heal on your own- you might never.
 But you will learn a hell of a lot about balance and how to help others heal.
 If you’re martyring the shit out of yourself- dollars to donuts, you can look at your Chiron placement and aspects to figure out exactly why and what needs working on.

 I can tell you that the incredibly talented Michelle Young took one look at my chart and she knew my history with domestic violence and rape down to the freakish physical manifestation that I still often experience to this day.
-I mention it is freakish, because frankly, it is.
-It’s not exactly some vague sort of “Oh, you have PTSD.” thing that is obvious and I won’t mention it here: but suffice it to say, Chiron’s got a hell of alot to tell you if you listen.
+I mention it is freakish because frankly, it is.
+It’s not exactly some vague sort of “Oh, you have PTSD.” thing that is obvious and I won’t mention it here: but suffice it to say, Chiron’s got a hell of a lot to tell you if you listen.

 Chiron will show you where your repeating issues are- and usually why they’re there so that you can go on to work them out.
-Like everything else in astrology, Chiron’s a bit of a double edged sword- except, you know, one side is good, the other hurts like a bitch.
+Like everything else in astrology, Chiron’s a bit of a double-edged sword- except, you know, one side is good, the other hurts like a bitch.
 Maybe more like a scimitar.
 I have mentioned repeatedly- and no matter how bitter I sound here: this is my process.
 I get bitter, angry, hurt, and I feel all the way through until it’s out.
 Chiron never had that chance- to purge the poison, until he sacrificed himself: and similarly, this is what we do.
 As we heal, we tell our stories- and others can learn, feel support or at least not feel like such a damn freak- and begin to recognize it is possible to heal as well.

-It can also be a sort of shoemaker with no shoes scenario- except, we’re so busy giving shoes to everyone else: we don’t notice how horribly injured and disfigured our own feet are becoming in the process as we treat all over broken glass and hot coals to do it.
+It can also be a sort of shoemaker with no shoes scenario- except, we’re so busy giving shoes to everyone else: we don’t notice how horribly injured and disfigured our own feet are becoming in the process as we tread all over the broken glass and hot coals to do it.
 It’s also like- well, you do have those things you would just love to do, yet, can’t quite master- however, you’re able to tell others?
-That’s also here- and, explains pretty well why it is I can talk anyone through any relationship issue: and yet, never maintain one of my own for any length of time without it becoming a totally hot mess.
+That’s also here- and, explains pretty well why it is I can talk anyone through any relationship issue: and yet, never maintain one of my own for any length of time without it becoming a total hot mess.

 This is already extremely long- and I am going to go further into aspect patterns and other planets, as they relate to this, as well as house positioning.
 However, for now, understand that when you look at the house Chiron happens to be in- that’s where the above issues tend to hang out.
 I can tell you this much: when you do figure out which house Chiron’s in, the lightbulbs will go on and you’ll be like “Oh my god.” at the accuracy: especially when we play connect the dots to the other planets.
 There are pitfalls, pain and benefits and joy revealed in all of it- but the only way to get the good stuff?
 Sacrifice your ego on the altar of your own healing- and look that stuff right in the eye.